Know It. Avoid It. Report It.

 rcoady@bnwaterkeeper.org

-What is a harmful algal bloom?
+What is a Harmful Algal Bloom?

 How do I identify a HAB?

-Since it is hard to identify a HAB from non-harmful algal blooms, it’s important to avoid recreating and drinking the water if signs of a bloom are present.
 Signs that could indicate the presence of a HAB include floating mats of algae or scums, and discoloration in waterways.
-Colors can include shades of green, blue-green, yellow, brown, or red (NYS DEC).Click here for some visual clues to help you identify a bloom.
+Colors can include shades of green, blue-green, yellow, brown, or red.
+Algal blooms can also appear in different textures, including parallel streaks, dots, clumps, or paint-like.

 How can I report a HAB?